chi-0828/profile-site/README.md

             "logo" : "path related to src",
             "name" : "your company name",
             "position_time" : "your job title, when",
-            "discription" : "what you do"
+            "description" : "what you do"
         },
         {
             "logo" : "./img/patere-removebg-preview.png",
             "name" : "XXXX Co.",
             "position_time" : "Software Engineering Intern, Aug.
 2021 - Jun.
 2022",
-            "discription" : "Computer vision and deep learning project, e.g., implementing an object detection application for patient assistance"
+            "description" : "Computer vision and deep learning project, e.g., implementing an object detection application for patient assistance"
         }
     ]
 }